 - To view cost analysis: Open the navigation menu and click Governance & Administration.
 Under Cost Management, click Cost Analysis.
 For details instructions explaining how to work with the cost analysis tool, see Cost Analysis Overview.

 In the cost and usage report, for preemptible instances, the description column includes the word Preemptible.
-The report shows the bill rate per hour for each resource at the discounted rate.
+The report shows the bill rate per hour for each resource.
 If the capacity is reclaimed in less than a minute, you are not charged for that time.

 Using the API